MD-1507/Reuben27/README.md

 <!--
 **Reuben27/Reuben27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-## I'm a software developer and quantum computing enthusiast.
+## I'm a software developer and NLP enthusiast.

 - 🔭 I’m currently working on Code Mixed Text Toolkit, a python NLP library for processing code-mixed text.
 - 🌱 I’m currently learning Qiskit and exploring the fields of Quantum Computing and NLP.